New Album Category Proposal:

 The Country Music Industry in Australia is growing at a great rate and every year we have new entries to consider for nomination in the Golden Guitar Awards.
 It’s our fervent hope that you agree with your Board members that this new initiative is both welcome and timely.

 We ask now that you provide your vote and comment if desired below.
-Voting closes Monday 24 April 2017.
+Voting has been extended until 3 June 2017.